SHELTON AREA QUARRIES

 Crescent Formation - Late Paleocene to middle Eocene (62-48 Ma).
 The Crescent Formation is comprised of a large volume of submarine/subaerial basalt.
 The Crescent basalts are among the oldest basalts in this region and makeup the basement of the Coastal range.
 Babcock et al. (1992) concluded that the Crescent Formation basalts erupted into a subsiding rift basin along the western coast approximately 60 mya.
 Exposure of the Crescent formation can be found as a continuous swath defining the northern, eastern, and southeastern edge of the Olympic Peninsula.
 Based on gravity studies, the Crescent Formation is thought to extend eastward beneath the Puget Sound to Seattle.
 Most of the Crescent Formation, especially on its eastern edge, is covered with Quaternary glacial till deposits.

-Exposure of the Crescent Formation near Shelton is comprised primarily of dark black pillow basalts.
-The basalt has been altered to a low grade (sub-greenschist facies) metabasalt.
+Exposure of the Crescent Formation near Dayton is comprised primarily of black pillow basalt that has been altered to a low grade (sub-greenschist facies) metabasalt.
 Centimeter to decimeter scale zeolite filled vugs are found within the interiors of individual pillows and along planar trends parallel to flow contacts.
 Contact quarry operator for current collecting status.

 MINERALS